sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-box-model.md

 </div>
 ```

-Open the browser, and now, give that `p` tag some padding in the dev tools:
+Open (or refresh) the browser, and now, give that `p` tag some padding in the dev tools:

 ```css